 There is a range of proprietary techniques, each with their own formulas and benefits.
 Popular brands include Li-FT, A+Ocean and Botched Ink.

-Whilst the technique has a lot of use cases in permanent makeup, the size of the removal area in most cases simply means saline removal is not a viable option.
+Whilst the technique has a lot of use cases in permanent makeup, and much of the time it’s a perfectly viable technique for removal of eyebrows, eyeliner and lips, the size of the removal area in most cases simply means saline removal is not a viable option.